Tulip170/alpah-demo/README.md

 # alpah-demo
-This is  a Code For Git &amp; Github  class
+This is  a Code For Git &amp; Github class.